packnback/site/packnback.github.io/content/blog/work_begins.md

 ### Open source

-We need to be able to see the source code of tools to trust thier implementation is reliable, and to trust the privacy guarantees it offers.
+We need to be able to see the source code of tools to trust their implementation is reliable, and to trust the privacy guarantees it offers.

 # Other tools